|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Indiana steamed out of Ulithi on March 14 for the crucial invasion of Okinawa, and until June 1945, she steamed in support of carrier operations against Japan and Okinawa.
 These naval air raids did as much as they could to aid the ground campaign, and damage the Japanese at home.
 During this period she often repelled enemy suicide plane attacks as the Japanese tried desperately but vainly to stem the mounting tide of defeat.
 In early June, the Indiana rode out a terrible typhoon, and then steamed to San Pedro Bay, the Philippines, on June 13.

 As a member of Task Group 38.1 Indiana operated asea from July 1 to August 15, supporting air strikes against Japan, and bombarding coastal targets with her big 16" guns.
-The veteran battleship arrived in Tokyo Bay on September 5, 1945, and nine days later she steamed for San Francisco, California, where she arrived on September 29, 1945.
+The veteran battleship arrived in Tokyo Bay on September 5, 1945, and nine days later she departed across the Pacific arriving at San Francisco on September 29, 1945.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|